Professor Reina Lewis

 Reina convenes the public talk series Faith & Fashion at the London College of Fashion, see http://www.arts.ac.uk/research/research-projects/current-projects/faith-and-fashion/

-Fashion and religion, especially online retail, social media and magazines; modest fashion, especially women and workwear cross-faith and faith-secular; fashion and Islam, especially historical and contemporary veiling debates; critical approaches to Orientalism, especially travel writing, photography, and Orientalist painting; Middle Eastern and Ottoman women's history (1800-1945); postcolonial theory, gender and ethnicity/race studies; sexuality studies, including lesbian and gay visual and literary culture, queer fashion, queer theory; retail geographies and non-western modernities.
+Fashion and religion, in retail, social media and magazines; modest fashion, especially women and workwear cross-faith and faith-secular; fashion and Islam, especially historical and contemporary veiling debates; critical approaches to orientalism, especially travel writing, photography, and orientalist painting; Middle Eastern and Ottoman women's history (1800-1945); postcolonial theory, gender and ethnicity/race studies; sexuality studies, including lesbian and gay visual and literary culture, queer fashion, queer theory; retail geographies and non-western modernities.

 My research focuses on gender, sexuality, race, and religion in the 19th, 20th and 21st centuries, taking an inter- and multi-disciplinary approach informed by cultural studies and feminist postcolonial theory.
 More recently my studies on contemporary religious cultures as expressed through fashion and the dressed body have connected critical fashion studies with approaches and methods from the sociology of religion.